 • Incident Management

-The CATT Laboratory operates three independent data centers with over 12-full racks of primarily Linux database and application servers with hundreds of terabytes of storage capacity.
+The CATT Laboratory operates three independent data centers, each with over 12 full racks of primarily Linux-based database and application servers, providing hundreds of terabytes of storage capacity.
 These data centers are used, in part, to collect and archive nearly 60 incoming transportation data feeds from agencies across the country.
-The CATT Lab is connected to these agencies via the University of Maryland’s high-speed internet backbone and directly connected fiber to multiple state agencies.
-The CATT Lab serves this data to thousands of researchers, planners, operations specialists and homeland security officials across the country including:
+The CATT Lab is connected to these agencies via the University of Maryland’s high-speed internet backbone and has direct fiber connections to multiple state agencies.

 • US Office of Personnel Management